Boardwalk Hall: Other sporting events

-2001 restoration

-A $90-million restoration designed by EwingCole was completed in 2001 and received several awards, including the 2003 National Preservation Award and Building magazine's 2002 Modernization Award.
-The organ in the hall, which is the world's biggest, has been severely damaged in the process.
+On August 1, 2025, the Professional Fighters League (PFL) held its World Tournament Finals at Boardwalk Hall.

 Pipe organs

-Constructed between May 1929 and December 1932, the Main Auditorium Organ is the "Poseidon" Midmer-Losh pipe organ, the world's-largest, as listed in The Guinness Book of World Records.
-The instrument has an estimated 33,113 pipes and requires approximately 600 hp of blowers to operate.
+Constructed between May 1929 and December 1932, the Main Auditorium Organ is the "Poseidon" Midmer-Losh pipe organ, the world's largest, as listed in The Guinness Book of World Records.
+The instrument has an estimated 33,112 pipes and requires approximately 600 hp of blowers to operate.
 The organ was badly damaged by the 1944 Great Atlantic Hurricane and has not been fully functional since.
 It was rendered completely inoperable by carelessness during hall renovation in 2001, and remained unplayable until 2007, when a restoration program began.
-As of 2022, about 60% of the organ's functionality has been restored.
+As of 2024, about 60% of the organ's functionality has been restored.

 Boardwalk Hall's attached ballroom contains a 55-rank Kimball concert/theater pipe organ — originally installed to accompany silent movies — that was severely damaged during the hall's renovation.
-Compared to the Main Auditorium organ, this organ looks tiny.
-The Ballroom organ is actually one of the largest theater organs by rank count, second to Radio City Music Hall's WurliTzer theater organ (58 ranks).
+Though small in comparison with the Main Auditorium organ, the Ballroom organ is actually one of the largest theater organs by rank count, second to Radio City Music Hall's Wurlitzer theater organ (58 ranks).

-Restoration efforts have been underway, originally overseen by the Atlantic City Convention Hall Organ Society, now renamed Boardwalk Pipes, initially funded by private donations and federal Save America's Treasures grants.
-The organ restoration is overseen by the Historic Organ Restoration Committee, a 501(c)3 nonprofit chartered by the state of New Jersey for the restoration and preservation of the two pipe organs of Historic Boardwalk Hall.
-With additional foundation and private funding, the committee forecasts completion of restoration in 2023.
+Restoration efforts have been underway, originally overseen by the Atlantic City Convention Hall Organ Society and funded by private donations and federal Save America's Treasures grants.
+The work is currently overseen by the Historic Organ Restoration Committee, a 501(c)3 nonprofit chartered by the state of New Jersey for the restoration and preservation of the two pipe organs of Boardwalk Hall.
+As of January 2024, the committee forecast that at current rates of funding, restoration should be completed by 2030.

-Awards
+Recognition

 The convention center is one of the few buildings surviving from Atlantic City's heyday as a seaside resort in the 1920s.
 It was an architectural and engineering triumph, its convention space providing the largest interior space with an unobstructed view at the time.
 It was recognized for its engineering as a Historic Civil Engineering Landmark in 1983, and as a U.S. National Historic Landmark in 1987.

 Billboard magazine recognized Boardwalk Hall as the top-grossing mid-sized arena in the U.S. in 2003 and 2004.

 In 2003, The Ring magazine Fight of the Year was Gatti vs Ward which was hosted at the Hall.